pxlrbt/third-party-checker/readme.md

 # Third Party Checker

-Tool for crawling a website and checking for third party requests using puppeteer.
+Tool for crawling websites and checking for third party requests using Puppeteer.

 ## Installation